Zbee/aHawk/readme.md

   - [X] Determine player with largest share of an item
 - [ ] Notifications
   - [X] Subscribe to items
-  - [ ] Get notifications from subscriptions
+  - [ ] Notifications from subscriptions
   - [ ] Cancel old subscriptions
   - [ ] Cancel checks with no subscriptions
 - [X] See tracked items